TechForPalestine/palestine-datasets/site/updates/2024-05-02-press-killed.md

 - Zahir al-Afghani • زاهر الأفغاني

 You can read more about some of these individuals and how they lived, worked, and were killed, through the Committee to Protect Journalists who have a [searchable database](https://cpj.org/data/killed/2024/?status=Killed&motiveConfirmed%5B%5D=Confirmed&type%5B%5D=Journalist&cc_fips%5B%5D=IS&start_year=2023&end_year=2024&group_by=location) and [Israel/Gaza tracker page](https://cpj.org/2024/05/journalist-casualties-in-the-israel-gaza-conflict/).

+You can [visit the Press Killed in Gaza dataset page](https://data.techforpalestine.org/docs/press-killed-in-gaza) to learn more about how we source updates and find other ways to work with the list.
+We'll continue to update the dataset as long as the attacks are ongoing and the Gaza Media Office provides updates.